Peopleware: Productive Projects and Teams

 Peopleware: Productive Projects and Teams is a 1987 book on the social side of software development, specifically managing project teams.
 It was written by software consultants Tom DeMarco and Tim Lister, from their experience in the world of software development.
-This book was revised in 2013.
+This book was revised in 1999 and 2016.

 Overview

-Peopleware is a popular book about software organization management.
+Peopleware is a popular book about software organization management, what the authors describe as peopleware.
 The first chapter of the book claims, "The major problems of our work are not so much technological as sociological in nature".
 The book approaches sociological or 'political' problems such as group chemistry and team jelling, "flow time" and quiet in the work environment, and the high cost of turnover.
 Other topics include the conflicts between individual work perspective and corporate ideology, corporate entropy, "teamicide" and workspace theory.

 The authors presented most subjects as principles backed up by some concrete story or other information.
 As an example, the chapter "Spaghetti Dinner" presents a fictional example of a manager inviting a new team over for dinner, then having them buy and prepare the meal as a group, in order to produce a first team success.
 Other chapters use real-life stories or cite various studies to illustrate the principles being presented.